Jarryd460/ContinuousMonitory/README.md

 * Grafana is an open source visualization tool which can be used to view the captured metrics.
 * Loki is an open source log aggregation system designed to store and query logs from all your applications and infrastructure.
     * It works with Promtail as platform that sends logs to Loki.
 Loki is the logging engine.
+* OpenTelemetry Collector is a vendor-agnostic implementation of how to receive, process and export telemetry data.
+It removes the need to run, operate, and maintain multiple agents/collectors.
+This works with improved scalability and supports open source observability data formats (e.g. Jaeger, Prometheus, Fluent Bit, etc.) sending to one or more open source or commercial backends.

 * Install Grafana locally
     * Go to https://grafana.com/grafana/download and download Grafana Enterprise version.